 - A robe with pockets and other comfortable, nursing-friendly bras, pajamas, and loungewear

-- Postpartum teas and infusions.
+- A small pharmacy of herbal allies: Postpartum teas and infusions.
 You can search for brands with ready-made mixes, but I suggest trying your hand at creating your own based on what you feel you need after reading up on it.
 Mountain Rose Herbs and Frontier Co-Op is an excellent source of organic, loose-bulk herbs

 - FullWell’s Nourished Nerves tincture is clutch for support in balancing stress and promoting quality sleep (trust me - I formulated this one because I know how important it is to take that help wherever you can get it!)

 - Bone broth from a company like Fond for fast, easy nourishment.
 You can also make large batches of your own to your tastes in a crock pot and freeze half in jars and half in ice cube trays for easy additions to meals.
 The collagen in that bone broth is so important for recovery!
 A quick and nourishing meal could be as easy as a super simple egg drop soup with scrambled eggs, bone broth, chopped green onions, and either seaweed flakes or miso for a probiotic boost.
 Freeze hearty soups and stews, or be your own preemptive meal service, as discussed earlier.
 There’s honestly no such thing as being over-prepared here.
 A good chili with ground beef and chicken/beef liver for some extra iron is a FullWell staff fav

 - Cozy socks with grips on the bottom!
 Some swear by compression socks, which I can also get behind